ndebg/ndebg.github.io/Roadmap.md

 - [ ] Add Newsletter
 - [ ] Add a secure contact form

+Longevity:
+- [ ] Find more ways to archive the NDEs
+- [ ] Find people and organizations that want to help with backups and archives

 Internal Coding:
 - [ ] Make NDEList Astro component
 - [ ] Make a night theme

 ## History